 Get the Cursive Pre-Writing Line Printable Below!

-To get this printable, simply click on the green button below and enter your e-mail address.
-You will be asked if you wish you join my newsletter, which is optional, however I share lots of tips and ideas each week so I hope you will join.
-You will then be redirected to a page to download your printable PDF and will also receive one in your e-mail (double check the spam folder or promotions tab in gmail).
+To get this printable, Click the link below and follow the directions on that page.
+You will be asked if you wish you join my newsletter, which is optional, however, I share lots of tips and ideas each week so I hope you will join.
+You will then be redirected to a page to download your printable PDF and will also receive one in your e-mail (double check the spam folder or promotions tab in Gmail).

 You may also like:

 All activities are designed for complete adult supervision.
 Please use your own judgement with your child and do not provide objects that could pose a choking hazard to young children.
 Never leave a child unattended during these activities.
 Please be aware of and follow all age recommendations on all products used in these activities.
 Growing Hands-On Kids is not liable for any injury when replicating any of the activities found on this blog.